An improved uncertainty principle for functions with symmetry: -symmetry

 \section{$\chi$-symmetry}

 In this section we introduce the notion of $\chi$-symmetry, which characterizes the functions used to form the discrete cosine matrix \eqref{Caesar}, discrete sine matrix \eqref{Simon}, and their relatives.
-We then produce bases for the subspaces of $\chi$-symmetric elements and their Fourier transforms.
-This permits us to define a general class of matrices that enjoy the nonvanishing minors property (Section \ref{Doris}).
+We then produce a basis for the subspace of $\chi$-symmetric group ring elements that will help us define generalizations of the discrete cosine and sine transform matrices in Section \ref{Eric}.